luissitoe/luissitoe/README.md

 I'm also a content creator on YouTube, where I share my passion for web development and showcase my projects.
 You can find video tutorials and demonstrations focused on HTML, CSS, and JavaScript on my channel.

-Join me on my YouTube journey by [subscribing to my channel](https://www.youtube.com/channel/UC4GaE82byhcbNS9UIzLzgKg) and turning on notifications so you won't miss any of my exciting web development content.
+Join me on my YouTube journey by [subscribing to my channel](https://www.youtube.com/channel/UC4GaE82byhcbNS9UIzLzgKg) and turning on notifications so you won't miss any of my exciting Front-End development content.

 **Latest Uploads**